box/developer.box.com/content/guides/authentication/select.md

 ### JWT

-This authentication method does not require end-user interaction and, if granted the proper privileges, can be used to act on behalf of any user in an enterprise.

 Server-side authentication using JSON Web Tokens (JWT) does not require end-user interaction and, if granted the proper privileges, can be used to act on behalf of any user in an enterprise.
-You can use a public and private key pair or your client ID and client secret to verify the application's permissions.
+Identity is validated using a JWT assertion and public/private keypair.

 <ImageFrame center shadow border>